How to Clean Cat Urine & Spray

 *First published June 16, 2009 and moved to this page for better organization

-If you’ve ever had a tomcat stroll by and spray around your basement window or front door, you know what a stink that is!
+If you’ve ever had a tomcat stroll by and do his deed around your basement window or front door, you know what a stink that is!

-This is pretty potent stuff and the smell is not something that dissipates easily.
-The quicker you clean it up, the better chance you have of avoiding a repeat performance (the spray from one cat can trigger more action from other cats).
+This is pretty potent stuff and the *stank* is not something that dissipates easily.
+The quicker you get rid of it, the better chance you have of avoiding a repeat performance (the residue left behind by the initial incident can trigger more action by other boys on the block).

-Here are a couple recipes I have on hand for cleaning both indoor and outdoor messes along with some cat deterrent suggestions.
+Here are a couple recipes I have on hand for both indoor and outdoor messes along with some deterrent suggestions.

 Recipe #1

-This recipe is to clean messes outside the home, be aware that this treatment may affect lawn and plants that the cleaner comes in contact with.
-If it’s on surfaces like the house, windows, patio, sidewalk, deck, etc., scrub the cleaner in with a scrub brush before rinsing off with clear water.
+This is to tackles messes outside the home, be aware that this treatment may affect lawn and plants that the solution comes in contact with.
+If it’s on surfaces like the house, windows, patio, sidewalk, deck, etc., scrub the mixture in with a brush before rinsing off with clear water.

 - 3/4 cup Original Tide (or any laundry detergent with enzymes)